Digital Guide

 Adolf Wölfli (1864–1930)

 Adolf Wölfli is considered one of the most important representatives of Art brut.
 He began drawing, writing and composing at the age of 35 in the Waldau psychiatric clinic near Bern.
-Since 1975, his extensive estate has been administered by the Adolf Wölfli Foundation, which analyses it scientifically and makes it accessible to the public in publications and exhibitions.The foundation has been housed in the Kunstmuseum Bern since its inception.
-In this room, it presents various aspects of Wölfli's work in changing presentations.
+In this room, various aspects of Wölfli's work are shown in changing presentations.

 Hilar Stadler, Curator Adolf Wölfli Foundation